-7 Address Changes
+Address Changes

-- 7.1 - 7.2 The district council will determine address changes in accordance with the PSMA and the Data Entry Conventions and Best Practice. - 7.17.3 If a property is known only by a name then an application may be made to the council to change that name provided it does not create a potential for confusion with another property.
+- 7.1 The district council will determine address changes in accordance with the PSGA and the Data Entry Conventions and Best Practice. - 7.2 If a property is known only by a name then an application may be made to the district council to change that name provided it does not create a potential for confusion with another property.
 For private houses the name should not repeat any part of the name of the road on which the property is located or that of any other house or building on the road.
-It should also not be phonetically similar to any property in the same postcode district. - 7.27.4 The use of names and their combination with numbers that could be considered rude, obscene, racist or which would contravene any aspect of the council's public sector equality duty will not be permitted.
-The district council will require explanation of the meaning of any name that is not easily found in the English dictionary. - 7.37.5 The term "Farm" or "Farmhouse" will not normally be permitted for a domestic dwelling unless the property concerned is part of a working farm and communication to that business is sent to the property.
-An exception would be 'Old Smersole Farmhouse' where the property was originally called Smersole Farm but is now not part of the working farm. - 7.47.6 The council will require explanation of the meaning of any name that is not easily found in an English dictionary. - 7.57.7 If the property has a house number, the district council will not sanction a name change that drops the use of the number, however the council will consider the addition of a name provided it does not create a potential for confusion with another property. - 7.67.8 Requests to change or add a name must include the following information: - Existing address - Proposed new address - Reason for change - Evidence of approval of owner if property is rented - Explanation of non English words
+It should also not be phonetically similar to any property in the same postcode district. - 7.3 The use of names and their combination with numbers that could be considered obscene or which would contravene any aspect of the district council's public sector equality duty will not be permitted.
+The district council will require explanation of the meaning of any name that is not easily found in the English dictionary. - 7.4 The term "Farm" or "Farmhouse" will not normally be permitted for a domestic dwelling unless the property concerned is part of a working farm and communication to that business is sent to the property.
+An exception would be "Old Smersole Farmhouse" where the property was originally called "Smersole Farm" but is now not part of the working farm. - 7.5 If the property has a house number, the district council will not sanction a name change that drops the use of the number.
+However, the district council will consider the addition of a name provided it does not create a potential for confusion with another property. - 7.6 Requests to change or add a name must include the following information: - Existing address - Proposed new address - Reason for change - Evidence of approval of owner if property is rented - Explanation of non-English words